Neurologists Say This Is The Best Workout For Brain Health, In Case You're Curious

 The best exercise for brain health, according to the Sherzais.

-In terms of growing BDNF (brain-derived neurotrophic factor), a molecule that can actually grow brain cells, "leg strength is by far the most important," notes Dean.
-In fact, research shows that using the legs, particularly in weight-bearing exercise, sends signals to the brain that are crucial for producing healthy neural cells.
-Another 2015 study showed that out of 324 healthy older women, those with stronger leg power had fewer brain changes associated with cognitive aging after 10 years.
+In terms of growing BDNF (brain-derived neurotrophic factor2), a molecule that can actually grow brain cells, "leg strength is by far the most important," notes Dean.
+In fact, research shows that using the legs, particularly in weight-bearing exercise, sends signals to the brain that are crucial for producing healthy neural cells3.
+Another 2015 study showed that out of 324 healthy older women, those with stronger leg power had fewer brain changes associated with cognitive aging4 after 10 years.
 "It's almost like bigger legs, bigger brain," Ayesha adds.

 So what, specifically, makes stairs so sublime?
 Well, not only do they target leg strength (a nod to the research mentioned above), but there's also an aerobic component to it.
 Many experts believe aerobic (read: cardio) exercise is the best for your brain since it increases your heart rate, which means it pumps more oxygen to your body and brain.
 "I think [stairs] may be one of the healthiest exercises that I can think of," Dean says.